Field Guide

 For deliveries within the UK, click on the PayPal button below and you will be taken to the secure PayPal server where you can specify the quantity you require and will be asked for your details.
 Payment can be made by credit or debit card.

-NB: For customers outside the UK, the buyer is responsible for paying any duties, taxes and handling charges that may be incurred.
+NB: For customers outside the UK, the buyer is responsible for dealing with local Customs, paying any duties, taxes and handling charges that may be incurred.

 A brief history